suryadeeprampur/Bypass-bot-1/README.md

 (you need a userscript manager like [ViolentMonkey](https://violentmonkey.github.io/) installed in your web browser)

 ## Improvements in this fork
+- **Disabled the linkvertise bypass.
+Use [linkvertise and krnl bypasser](https://greasyfork.org/scripts/427869)**, which works better for that shortener.
+(I disabled it to avoid conflicts between both scripts.)
+- **Added extra bypasses** from the [extra_bypasses](https://codeberg.org/Amm0ni4/bypass-all-shortlinks-debloated/src/branch/main/extra_bypasses) folder.
 - **No loading the script indiscriminately on every site.** The script will be loaded only for the sites that are supported. (the original userscript is loaded in every site you visit which is not necessary).
     - Note: By default, the script will not run on the following sites (these can be enabled manually):
         - Youtube `*://*.youtube.com/shorts/*`_(@match)_ (which is used for redirecting shorts)